incisrdg/BB510-610_fall_2025/Week 6: Structure predcition with AF2, AF3, and AF3-implementations using Colab and Tamarind/Week 6: Structure predcition with AF2, AF3, and AF3-implementations using Colab and Tamarind.md

    - Adjust # of recycles to 6.
 (Attention: Only one prediction can be run at a time in Colab.)

 3) Perform complex predictions with AF3 via AF3 server
    - Adjust # of seeds to 1 and 20, respectively.
+(2 different predicitons will be obtained)

 4) Perform complex predictions with Chai-1 via Tamarind Bio
    - Adjust # of seed to 1 and # of recycles to 20